Buying Process · May 2026

 The Complete Legal Process

-The Italian property buying process is more structured and, when executed correctly, more transparent than most American buyers expect.
-It is also genuinely different from the US process in ways that matter — different enough that buyers who approach it with American assumptions about how transactions work tend to make avoidable and expensive mistakes.
+The Italian property buying process is more structured than most American buyers expect, and different in ways that matter.
+Buyers who approach it with US assumptions tend to make avoidable mistakes.
+This article covers the full process from first offer to deed.

-The first is the notaio.
-In Italy, a notaio is a state-appointed public official — legally required to be present at the final deed signing and legally neutral between buyer and seller.
-The notaio handles the deed, verifies title, registers the transfer with the Land Registry, and collects the transfer taxes on behalf of the state.
-Fees are state-set and run approximately 1–2% of the declared property value.
-You cannot transfer real property in Italy without a notaio.
+The notaio is a state-appointed public official — legally required at the final deed signing, legally neutral between buyer and seller.
+The notaio handles the deed, verifies title, registers the transfer, and collects transfer taxes.
+You cannot transfer real property in Italy without one.
+Fees run approximately 1–2% of declared value.

 Step 3: The Preliminary Contract (Compromesso)

-The compromesso is the binding bilateral agreement fixing purchase price, completion date, and conditions.
-It is signed by both parties and typically accompanied by a deposit of 10–20% of the agreed price as a caparra confirmatoria — if the seller pulls out they must return double; if you default you forfeit the deposit.
-The compromesso should be registered with the Italian Revenue Agency within 20 days, creating a public record that protects your interest in the property.
-Between compromesso and rogito, your attorney completes full due diligence: title searches going back at least twenty years, verification of all building permits, cadastral classification checks, and confirmation of no encumbrances.
+The binding bilateral agreement fixing price, timeline, and conditions.
+Accompanied by a deposit of 10–20% as a caparra confirmatoria.
+If the seller pulls out they return double; if you default you forfeit.
+Register the compromesso with the Revenue Agency within 20 days.
+Your attorney completes full due diligence between compromesso and rogito.

 Step 4: The Final Deed (Rogito)